Here is the promised roasted okra recipe. Roasted okra tastes like fried okra and has no slimy texture. It’s healthier and easier.

 Preheat the oven to 450 degrees F.

-Place them in a bowl and toss with oil, salt, and pepper.
+Place the okra in a large bowl and toss with olive oil, salt, and black pepper.

 Spread the okra pods in a single layer on a parchment-lined rimmed baking sheet pan.

 Roast in the oven for 15 minutes shaking the sheet pan several times during cooking, until lightly browned and tender.